-Five Local High Schools Seniors Earn $2500 Scholarships from Transportation Impact
+Five Local High School Seniors Earn $2500 Scholarships

 Emerald Isle, N.C.
 (May 28, 2020) — Five high school students from Carteret and Onslow counties, North Carolina, have been awarded $2500 scholarships towards their college tuition by local company Transportation Impact.

 The successful applicants are Taylor Byrd of West Carteret High School, Brendan Lawson of Swansboro High School, and Cailyn Farley, Max Buglisi, and Grace Barnes, all of Croatan High School.

 Each year, the Transportation Impact Scholarship is awarded to students from Carteret and Onslow counties who wow the scholarship committee with their high school achievements and their future goals.
 Each awardee must demonstrate the company’s five core values of work ethic, integrity, professionalism, passion, and perfection, and they must also have a heart for philanthropy.